 I had the chance to explore nearly every place on the island, so I thought I would create a list of the must-see places in Tenerife.
 This is not an exhaustive list of everything worth visiting on the island, but it’s a good start for first-timers.
 If you have already been to Tenerife, you may have visited all these places, but you may still find a few new ones.
 However, stay tuned for another article coming soon with more off-the-beaten-path places.

 Secondly – and this is another reason to fly to Tenerife in winter – you can easily find affordable flights from many European cities.
-I usually use Skyscanner to find cheap flights.
-Check it out!
+I’ve recently started using Kiwi.com to find affordable flights, and I love the unique features, like the ability to see the most convenient fares on the map.

 1. Santa Cruz de Tenerife